2016 Nobel Prize in Literature: Dylan's acceptance of award

 The Nobel Prize committee announced on October 13, 2016, that it would be awarding Dylan the Nobel Prize in Literature "for having created new poetic expressions within the great American song tradition".
 Dylan remained silent for days after receiving the award, before telling journalist Edna Gundersen that getting the award was "amazing, incredible.
-Whoever dreams about something like that?"
+Who ever dreams about something like that?"

 The Swedish Academy announced in November 2016 that Dylan would not travel to Stockholm for the Nobel Prize Ceremony due to "pre-existing commitments".
 At the Nobel Banquet in Stockholm on December 10, 2016, Dylan's speech was given by Azita Raji, U.S. Ambassador to Sweden.
-Patti Smith accepted Dylan's Nobel and performed his song "A Hard Rain's A-Gonna Fall" to orchestral accompaniment.
+Patti Smith performed his song "A Hard Rain's A-Gonna Fall" to orchestral accompaniment.

-On April 2, 2017, Academy secretary Sara Danius reported: "Earlier today the Swedish Academy met with Bob Dylan for a private ceremony [with no media present] in Stockholm, during which Dylan received his gold medal and diploma.
+On April 2, 2017, academy secretary Sara Danius reported: "Earlier today the Swedish Academy met with Bob Dylan for a private ceremony [with no media present] in Stockholm, during which Dylan received his gold medal and diploma.
 Twelve members of the Academy were present.
 Spirits were high.
 Champagne was had.
 Quite a bit of time was spent looking closely at the gold medal, in particular the beautifully crafted back, an image of a young man sitting under a laurel tree who listens to the Muse.
 Taken from Virgil's Aeneid, the inscription reads: Inventas vitam iuvat excoluisse per artes, loosely translated as 'And they who bettered life on earth by their newly found mastery'".

 Dylan's Nobel Lecture was posted on the Nobel Prize website on June 5, 2017.
 The New York Times pointed out that, in order to collect the prize's eight million Swedish kronor (US$900,000), the Swedish Academy's rules stipulate the laureate "must deliver a lecture within six months of the official ceremony, which would have made Mr. Dylan's deadline June 10".
 Academy secretary Danius commented: "The speech is extraordinary and, as one might expect, eloquent.
 Now that the lecture has been delivered, the Dylan adventure is coming to a close".
-In his essay, Dylan writes about the impact that three important books made on him: Herman Melville's Moby-Dick, Erich Maria Remarque's All Quiet on the Western Front and Homer's Odyssey.
-He concludes: "Our songs are alive in the land of the living.
-But songs are unlike literature.
-They're meant to be sung, not read.
-The words in Shakespeare's plays were meant to be acted on the stage.
-Just as lyrics in songs are meant to be sung, not read on a page.
-And I hope some of you get the chance to listen to these lyrics the way they were intended to be heard: in concert or on record or however people are listening to songs these days.
-I return once again to Homer, who says, 'Sing in me, oh Muse, and through me tell the story'".